-Keeping accurate, detailed, up-to-date notes including the BEWE results, the decision-making process, the joint decision making process and any actions taken or treatments carried out, is vital in managing risk.
+Keeping accurate, detailed, up-to-date notes including the BEWE results, the joint decision making process and any actions taken or treatments carried out is vital in managing risk.
 If the patient and dentist together decide to just monitor erosive tooth wear then it's key to include this in the patient's notes, to protect against a claim that could be made down the line.